-When people talk about Himeji, they talk about the beautiful all-white Himeji castle and the castle’s garden – Kōkōen.
+When people talk about Himeji, they talk about the beautiful all-white Himeji Castle and the castle’s garden – Kōkōen.
 Both attractions can be easily accessed from the Himeji Station and are highly recommended.
 But if you have a day to spend in Himeji, extend your visit to one of Japan’s hidden gems – Engyōji Temple (圓教寺) at Mt Shosha (書写山)!

 Mt.
-Shosha is a lesser-known mountain, especially to international tourists.
+Shosha is a lesser-known mountain, especially for international tourists.
 Thus, when we visited the area, we didn’t need to queue up to board the ropeway to go to the top of the mountain (which was great!).

 There is a direct bus that you can take from JR Himeji Station (姫路駅) to Mt.
 Shosha to get to the ropeway (just a 30-minute trip).
-There is no need to rush to the ropeway station after you get off the bus as the ropeway runs at a 15 minutes interval.
+There is no need to rush to the ropeway station after you get off the bus as the ropeway runs at a 15-minute interval.

 The view during the 4-minute trip up the mountain is just amazing!

 Important: Please be aware of when the last service departs from the summit of Mt.
 Shosha (refer to timetable HERE).
 Otherwise, you will have to hike all the way down, which isn’t easy and can be dangerous.

 Tip: Before you board the bus, get the bus + ropeway set ticket from Shinki Bus Terminal Infomation Center at Himeji Station!
 Adult fare is 1,420 yen (140 yen saving!), and for children under the age of 12, the set ticket is 710 yen.
 Refer to their website HERE to know what the ticket looks like!

 Important: Please note in the winter months, they have a window for maintenance for a couple of weeks.
 Before you go, please check out their website HERE to ensure the ropeway is operating.